Solid FX Rulebook

 2.2.6 Time outs

-A client order that awaits the result of one or more trade request will be held against the timeout rules.
-If an LP is not obeying the timeout rules, any fill will not be accepted.
-If the client order exceeds the timeout period, the remaining quantity will be canceled.
-Solid FX supports custom timeout rules.
+A client order that awaits the result of one or more trade request will be held against the time out rules.
+If an LP is not obeying the time out rules agreed upon, any fill will not be accepted by Solid.
+If the client order exceeds the time out period, the remaining quantity will be canceled.
+Solid FX supports custom time out rules.
+Please refer to our time out policy how Solid handles time outs.

 2.2.7 Price Improvement